 The aim of this model is to make it easier for project teams to choose the right decision technique, so that “guns on sparrows” are not fired.
 No “systemic condensing” is necessary for the selection of the new printer in a company.
 On the other hand, in the event of a major fire, I cannot use the “coordination” decision technique to determine where to start extinguishing the fire.

 In today’s project world, project teams should be able to react quickly to changes.
 Making decisions is a daily challenge for agile project teams.
 Every project team should know a number of decision techniques and be able to use the “right” decision technique for the best possible solution.
 The mapping of the decision technique in the Cynefin Model supports the selection.

 In this sense: Use the Cynefin Model for your next decision selection and look forward to the best possible solution.

-Cornelia Kiel has published two more articles here in the t2informatik blog::
+Cornelia Kiel has published more articles here in the t2informatik Blog, including:

 Cornelia Kiel has been managing projects intelligently and sustainably for over 20 years.
 She uses a wide range of methods: from the waterfall to the V-model and the various agile frameworks such as Scrum, Kanban or SAFe – always in the interests of an efficient project.

 Her clients benefit from her extraordinary wealth of experience as a project manager, ScrumMaster, AgileCoach, moderator and BVMW-certified consultant for medium-sized companies.

 In the beginning there is always the question of why. – Even as a child she drove her father to despair with this. – With this curiosity, Cornelia Kiel will work with you to find out the meaning and purpose of your project.
 The question of the benefit for your customer is also answered.
 From this starting point, you will reach the goal of your project in a focused manner.